Helpful Resources for Alberta Businesses

 - The Work Experience for Youth (WEX-Y) Program is a youth (ages 16-24) employment program that connects local youth with rewarding job experience.
 WEX-Y provides a single point of contact for you and takes care of payroll processing, taxes, and insurance.
 While it may sound too good to be true – it’s not!

-Graffiti is vandalism which becomes costly for tax payers, business and property owners and local residents.
+We applaud pop-up art and creativity.
+But uninvited graffiti is vandalism and it costs money to remove.
 You can help reduce graffiti vandalism through prevention, reporting and removal.
-Graffiti affects everyone, but there are ways to combat it:
+Graffiti affects everyone, but there are ways to do something about it:

 - Provide ongoing upkeep and remove tags as soon as they appear.